jameshanlon/jameshanlon.github.io/content/self-hosted.md

 - VPN server.
 - DNS server.

-The big advantage of a Synology system is good hardware complemented by their ecosystem of applications, spanning iPhone and Android too.
+The advantage of a Synology system is good hardware complemented by their ecosystem of applications, spanning iPhone and Android too.
 The catch is that this ecosystem is closed source and managed by Synology.
 As such, support for old hardware is eventually dropped and some software packages are deprecated.